The best way to learn French starts right at home.

 - Kinesthésique (Kinesthetic): If you’re a kinesthetic learner, you prefer to use your hands to figure out how something works or why something is.
 For learning French at home as a kinesthetic learner, you might benefit most from applying the French language in your everyday life.

-For example, you may want to conduct certain activities like navigating your phone in French, or you may prefer to look up a French recette (recipe) to figure out the translation and metric conversions.
+For example, you may want to conduct certain activities like navigating your phone in French (more on this later in this post!), or you may prefer to look up a French recette (recipe) to figure out the translation and metric conversions.
 Kinesthetic learners often make use of visual and/or reading/writing techniques in their hands-on exploration.

 3. Stock Up Your Media Libraries